ACAMS Anti-Financial Crime Symposium – Cyprus

 - Chair ACAMS Cyprus Chapter

-Gregory currently leads the Compliance Risk Management team within the International Banking, Wealth & Markets Division of the Bank of Cyprus and is responsible for high risk client on-boarding and for providing guidance and training to the management and staff, on AML and regulatory Compliance matters.
+Gregory currently leads the Wealth & Markets Division of the Bank of Cyprus.
 In the past, Gregory worked with Coopers and Lybrand in Nicosia and held various managerial positions in Cyprus Popular Bank and Bank of Cyprus.
 He has extensive experience in Wealth Management, in the areas of client advisory and portfolio management, custody and operations.
 He led the setting up of boutique Private Banking units in the UK and Romania and also served as the Money Laundering Compliance Officer (Group MLCO), responsible for the AML function for Cyprus Popular Bank in Cyprus and all its overseas subsidiaries.
-He holds a BSc in Industrial Economics from the University of Warwick and an MBA from Lancaster University, in the UK, he is a Certified Anti Money Laundering Specialist (CAMS), a certified CAMS instructor, and a professional member of ICA and AMLP in the UK.
-Gregory also participated as a delegate and a speaker in international conferences and webinars and currently also serves as Chair of the Cyprus Chapter of the Association of Anti-Money Laundering Specialists (ACAMS).
+Before his current position he served as the Manager Compliance Risk Management for the International Banking, Wealth & Markets Division of the Bank of Cyprus and was responsible for high risk client on-boarding and for providing guidance and training to the management and staff, on AML and regulatory Compliance matters.
+He holds a BSc in Industrial Economics from the University of Warwick and an MBA from Lancaster University, in the UK, he is a Certified Anti Money Laundering Specialist (CAMS), a certified CAMS instructor, a fellow of ICA and a professional member AMLP in the UK and Transparency International (CY).
+Gregory also participated as a delegate and a speaker in international conferences and webinars and currently also serves as Chair of the ACAMS Cyprus Chapter.

 - Assistant Director, Supervision Division